waku-org/pm/requirements/codex.md

 New users retrieve and listen to new messages using Waku upon start up.
 Then, they may retrieve bundles, likely because the know they are missing message via SDS.

-The original uploader is the one to determine durability, aka, relevance of data over time.
+The original uploader is the one to determine how much persistence and guarantee they want for the bundle.
 It is application specific (eg until a Q&A is completed), and not related to users having downloaded the data.

 Which means it's a scenario where: